Frank Stronach sues daughter over family fortune

 "At the heart of this proceeding lies a series of unlawful actions undertaken by Belinda, together with Alon and others associated with them, to appropriate Stronach family assets for their own personal benefit," reads the lawsuit.

-The suit, which has yet to be challenged in court, paints a picture of a trusting father who gave up control of family trusts in 2013 to serve in the National Parliament of his native Austria, with the understanding that he was still in de facto control and could retake his position when wanted.
+The suit, which has yet to be challenged in court and which the defendants dispute, paints a picture of a trusting father who gave up control of family trusts in 2013 to serve in the National Parliament of his native Austria, with the understanding that he was still in de facto control and could retake his position when wanted.

+Frank gave up his political seat in 2014 to return to the family business where he focused on Adena Farms, the grass-fed beef operation in Florida that the company had already spent US$300 million developing.

-The lawsuit says that in November 2016 Belinda and Alon looked to cut off funding for Frank's projects including the farming business, and took the position that he had no authority to act of behalf of any Stronach Group businesses nor have access to corporate funds.
+The lawsuit says that in November 2016 Belinda and Alon moved to cut off funding for Frank's projects, including the farming business, as the company faced cashflow issues.
+It says they also took the position that he had no authority to act of behalf of any Stronach Group businesses nor have access to corporate funds.

+The loss of funding for the farm came at a critical time for growth and has meant lost business, the lawsuit says, while steps taken to sell the company's golf development at a steep discount this past July also showed financial mismanagement, it alleges.

+The lawsuit also says that despite cashflow issues Belinda would routinely submit hundreds of thousands of dollars in expenses for parties, family vacations and expensive meals that were not business-related.
+It alleges she also spent $10 million buying and refurbishing an office in Toronto's Yorkville neighbourhood near her home with the intent to avoid interacting with family members including her father.

-It alleges that "corporate documents were falsified as part of a scheme...to limit or eliminate Frank's role in running the Stronach family business," and that there has been a complete break-down in the relationship between Belinda and family members because of the repeated breaches of trust.
+The lawsuit alleges that "corporate documents were falsified as part of a scheme...to limit or eliminate Frank's role in running the Stronach family business," and that there has been a complete breakdown in the relationship between Belinda and family members because of the repeated breaches of trust.

 "Family relationships within a business can be challenging," she said in a statement Wednesday night.